DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 _That lamenting voice is asking for help._

 That's all he could understand.
-Kay, while holding hero's sword, went toward the place where _young girl_ was waiting.
+Kai, while holding hero's sword, went toward the place where _young girl_ was waiting.

-When he realized, Kay found himself in the middle of sea of clouds.
+When he realized, Kai found himself in the middle of sea of clouds.

 "This is... not a graveyard?"